 - Many planned summer camps and vacations have been (or will have to be) canceled.

-- The 20-21 school year will be filled with challenges – taking summer course this summer can lighten the load on students next school year.
+- The 20-21 school year will be filled with challenges – taking courses this summer can lighten the load on students next school year.

 - The summer 2020 learning regression (the “Summer Slide”) will be huge.
-Summer school can help students minimize summer learning loss.
+This can help students minimize summer learning loss.

 - Summer courses do not have to be difficult.
-Summer courses can be taken for enjoyment or enrichment.
+Instead, summer courses can be taken for enjoyment or enrichment.

 - Schools can establish entry procedures to minimize the possibility of infected individuals entering the building.